Brice de Nice: Plot

-Brice Agostini, a cocksure and wealthy but also child-like grown man with a Point Break obsession, lives an idle life in Nice, spending his days in the sea with a surf board waiting for a wave.
+Brice Agostini, a cocksure and wealthy but child-like man with a Point Break obsession, lives an idle life in Nice, spending his days in the sea with a surf board waiting for a wave.
 Even though Nice lies on a completely waveless bay on the Mediterranean Sea, Brice hopes that one day a tidal wave will hit as one did in 1979.
 In the evenings, he hosts massive parties in his luxury property where he defeats all challengers in "casse" (witty put-downs) competitions.
 He also likes to seduce women but does not appear to know what to do with them.
 He dreams regularly of finding love with a mermaid.

 Reality hits when his father is arrested for money-laundering and all his belongings repossessed.
 His friends desert him and Brice - who can barely read - has to try his hand, for the first time, at making a living.
 He proves terrible at it, and after getting fired from a restaurant, attempts instead to rob a bank while wearing a mask of Jacques Chirac in the manner depicted in Point Break.
 He ends up in hospital, manacled to a bed, next to Marius, a motorcycle thief that he tried to get an escape ride from.
 Marius is equally child-like, struggling even to speak, and the two bond quickly.
 They escape in an absurd manner and steal a lorry belonging to the wife of Brice's father's lawyer.